AurelDeveloper/LetterDisplaySRV/README.md

 - `Article.py`: This file contains the class `Article`, the class is used to structure the data for each article.
 It has attributes for the `title`, `img`, `date`, `content`, `snippet`, `readtime`, `tag` of an article.

+## Roadmap

+- [ ] Improve the extractor.
+- [ ] Implement a multi-newsletter fetcher and extractor.
+- [ ] Split and organize the Supabase tables.

 ## How to run the project